1.6 Evidence-based youth policy

 - Understanding of children and young people’s lives

 - Youth justice issues

 - Traveler and Roma attendance, participation, and engagement with the education system

 - Youth participation in decision-making

 Statistics on youth in Ireland are collected by several actors.

-The Central Statistics Office (CSO) collects data in the Census of Population every five years on areas such as education, health, ethnicity, etc.
+The Central Statistics Office (CSO) collects data in the Census of Population every five years on areas including education, health, ethnicity etc.